Adam Levine: Early life

-Adam Noah Levine was born in Los Angeles to Fredric Levine, the founder of retail chain M. Fredric, and Patsy (née Noah) Levine, an admissions counselor.
+Adam Noah Levine was born on March 18, 1979, in Los Angeles to Fredric Levine, the founder of retail chain M. Fredric, and Patsy (née Noah) Levine, an admissions counselor.
 They divorced when he was seven and Levine underwent therapy.
 Growing up, he spent weekdays with his mother and weekends with his father.
-He has a brother Michael, two half-siblings—Sam and Liza Levine—and step-sister Julia Bartolf Milne.
+He has a younger brother.
 Levine's father and maternal grandfather were Jewish, while his maternal grandmother was a Protestant.
-Levine considers himself Jewish; however, according to The Jewish Chronicle, he is spiritual but not religious.
+Levine is Jewish; however, according to The Jewish Chronicle, he is spiritual but not religious.
 He chose not to have a Bar Mitzvah as a child because of the custom of receiving Bar Mitzvah gifts, explaining: "I felt as though a lot of kids were trying to cash in ...
 I just don't think it's the most respectful way to deal with God and beliefs and years and years and years of cultural heritage."
 Levine is a nephew of journalist and author Timothy Noah, and television producer and writer Peter Noah.

 Levine describes his family as "very musical" and credits his mother with "start[ing] me out on the path."
 He also attributes his mother's idols – Simon & Garfunkel, Fleetwood Mac, and The Beatles – to shaping his musical style, calling them "a huge part of my upbringing".
 Levine attended Brentwood School, where he met Jesse Carmichael and Mickey Madden, his future bandmates.
 He carried his musical interests to high school, where he states he was "a little rebellious.
 I didn't want to do the things they were teaching me ... [music] consumed my every thought."

+Bands

 Kara's Flowers

 In February 1994, Levine, along with friends Jesse Carmichael, Mickey Madden, and Ryan Dusick formed garage band Kara's Flowers.
 In 1995, the group played their first gig at the Whisky a Go Go, a nightclub in West Hollywood, California, with Levine performing vocals and guitar.
 The band was discovered while they were performing in Malibu by independent producer Tommy Allen, who along with his partner John DeNicola, had them record an 11-track album.
 Owing to a string of industry showcases in Los Angeles, they were signed on to Reprise Records through producer Rob Cavallo.

 In August 1997, the band released their first album, titled The Fourth World and also appeared on an episode of the drama series Beverly Hills, 90210.
 Despite high expectations, it had little success, selling about 5,000 copies.
 Reprise decided to drop the band after Cavallo's exit from the label.
 Disappointed with the results of their album, the band broke up.
 Later, Levine would say of the experience: "Kara's Flowers was just floating up the wall beneath the sticks.
 Make a record quickly, put it out.
 No touring base, no nothing.
 Just try to make it happen right out of the gate and it just doesn't work".